gamer-project/gamer/doc/wiki/Installation.md

       cp tool/bash/config_autocomplete.sh ~/
       ```

-   2. Update the `~/.bashrc` to load the autocomplete script
+   3. Update `~/.bashrc` to load the autocomplete script

       Please add the following line to `~/.bashrc`:
       ```bash
       source ~/config_autocomplete.sh
       ```
-      NOTE: There are three commands registered in the `config_autocomplete.sh`, `python` `python3` and `./configure.py`.
+> [!NOTE]
+> The `config_autocomplete.sh` script registers autocomplete for three commands: `python`, `python3`, and `./configure.py.`.
-            If you would like to register your command, please add the command at the bottom of the script.
+If you want to add more commands, simply append them at the bottom of the script.

-   3. Reload `~/.bashrc` to enable the feature
+   4. Reload `~/.bashrc` to enable the autocomplete feature
       ```bash
       source ~/.bashrc
       ```